About Betsy Todd, MPH, RN

 Nearly 6 million people in the United States, including about 14% of the population ages 71 years and older, are afflicted.
 Dementias, including Alzheimer disease, are among the most common causes of disability and dependency in older adults and projections of the actual number of Americans with dementia—as much as 13.8 million by 2060—suggest rapid growth as the population ages.

 Some progress, however, has been made in understanding symptoms and progression of dementias.
-Recent studies have also shed light on potentially modifiable risk factors, identified new methods of diagnosis, and explored ways to slow disease progression and improve patients’ quality of life.
-Among these […]
+Recent studies have also shed light on potentially modifiable risk factors, identified new methods of diagnosis, and explored ways to slow disease progression and improve patients’ quality of life. […]

 2022-06-15T10:13:05-04:00June 15th, 2022|family caregiving, Nursing|0 Comments